NiklasLandsberg/Refinitiv-Eikon---Python-API/README.md

 9. Retrieve the data and merge the dfs.

 If you would like to retrieve a timeseries, a second approach because relevant

 10. Specify your time frame.
 11. The RIC argument has to be a list with strings and non-null.
 Eikon has problems to retrieve data for more than 3000-5000 RICS at a time.
 Hence, you need to slice the lists into chunks.

-The loops might break but ek.set_timeout(100000) should circumvene it.
-If it breaks, then the loop has to be rerun.
-It is a known problem in the Python API. (# https://community.developers.refinitiv.com/questions/45723/why-eikonerror-error-code-400-backend-error-400-ba.html)
+The loops might break due to time out error.
+Hence, please set ek.set_timeout(x) to a higher account.
+The Python API might also break because of the number of requests sent (# https://community.developers.refinitiv.com/questions/45723/why-eikonerror-error-code-400-backend-error-400-ba.html).
-One trick would be to further lower the numbers of rics in the lists where the information is retrieved.
+One trick would be to reduce the numbers of rics in the lists per request.